 - Name Change (Adult)

-In addition, if a spouse or both spouses are in the military there are additional issues to be resolved.
+Also, if a spouse or both spouses are in the military there are additional issues to be resolved.
 Our military divorce attorneys are experienced and knowledgeable in all issues that confront military personnel upon divorce.

 Aside from issues relating to children, divorces have a heavy emphasis on financial issues.
 Accordingly, it is incredibly important that you retain an attorney who is well versed in property/asset and debt division, in addition to complex financial issues.
 Attorney Moore has extensive experience in complex financial issues that arise in family law cases.

-A main component of family law includes the equitable distribution of marital property – that is, assets and debts acquired during the marriage.
+The main component of family law includes the equitable distribution of marital property – that is, assets and debts acquired during the marriage.
 This includes division of retirement accounts, bank accounts, property such as real property and personal property (tangible and intangible).
-Equitable distribution also encompasses the determination of marital and non-marital property.
-Non-marital property is a complicated issue in family law and if you have an issue relating to non-marital property, you should contact an attorney to help guide you through issues relating to non-marital property as certain actions throughout the marriage could change the nature of assets to convert from non-marital to marital property.
+The equitable distribution also encompasses the determination of marital and non-marital property.
+Non-marital property is a complicated issue in family law and if you have an issue relating to a non-marital property, you should contact an attorney to help guide you through issues relating to non-marital property as certain actions throughout the marriage could change the nature of assets to convert from non-marital to marital property.